kubernetes/website/content/en/docs/tasks/access-kubernetes-api/custom-resource-definition-versioning.md

 ## Overview

-Kubernetes standard API types include a versioning mechanism, so that developers can evolve APIs while maintaining backwards compatibility.
-In a similar way, the CustomResourceDefinition API supports a `versions` field that you can use to support multiple versions of Custom Resources that you have developed.
+The CustomResourceDefinition API supports a `versions` field that you can use to support multiple versions of custom resources that you have developed, and indicate the stability of a given custom resource.
+All versions must currently use the same schema, so if you need to add a field, you must add it to all versions.

 {{< note >}}
 Earlier iterations included a `version` field instead of `versions`.
 The